submariner-io/submariner-website/src/content/architecture/service-discovery/_index.en.md

 The Lighthouse DNS server runs as an external DNS server which owns the domain supercluster.local.
 KubeDNS is configured to forward any request sent to supercluster.local to the Lighthouse DNS server, which uses the ServiceImport resources that are distributed by the controller for DNS resolution.
-The DNS server uses a Round Robin algorithm to select the clusterIP to be returned, thus ensuring that the load is distributed evenly across clusters.
+The DNS server uses a round robin algorithm for IP selection to distribute the load evenly across the clusters.

 #### Server Workflow